-First, choose from three Programs of Emphasis (or POEs): sociology- to understand how social institutions like politics, economics, religion, and family shape your society and your own life experience; anthropology- to question the physical evolution of the human species, paying close attention to environmental adaptation, language, and culture, and globalizing processes as well as kinship, politics, religion, social organizations, and communities.
-(You can even add a focus to your social work POE in one of three areas: justice, children and multi-generational families, or medicine and behavioral health).
+First, choose from two Programs of Emphasis (or POEs): sociology- to understand how social institutions like politics, economics, religion, and family shape your society and your own life experience; social work- the study and practice of how best to assist individuals, families, groups, organizations and communities with solving problems, meeting needs, and addressing concerns.
+Its problem solving approach emphasizes an ecological systems perspective, cultural competence, an acknowledgement of system strengths, and a multigenerational outlook.
+(You can even add a focus to your social work POE in one the two areas: justice, children and multi-generational families, or medicine and behavioral health).

 "I like studying sociology, anthropology, and social work at Juniata because the social world is all around us and we live it everyday.
 Juniata's courses create an environment for me to really think and question, while transforming me into a better person."

 No matter which POE you choose or design, you will pursue hands on experience and undergraduate research in the sociology and social work department at Juniata, where students have interned at a broad range of organizations and conducted research, both on and off campus.
 Several have even presented their research at professional conferences.

 Experiential Learning: A Distinctive Quality of Our Program

 "Tell me and I will forget, show me and I will remember, but if you involve me, I will understand." - wisdom from a Chinese proverb

 Social work program faculty are committed to creating opportunities for actively involving students in doing social work throughout their undergraduate careers.
 Beginning in the second semester of freshman year and continuing through the final semester of the senior year, students are actively engaged in the practice of social work so that they will have ongoing occasion to integrate what they learn in the classroom with their developing social work practice.
 This approach to social work education produces exceptionally well-rounded, qualified graduates who get jobs easily and who become leaders in their field.